 Micro-interactions are based on human-centered design.
 Feedback from the micro-interaction is meant to be intuitive and easy to understand.
 Users don’t need to think about the feedback because it naturally confirms the interaction has been initiated.
 That’s an important thing to remember when designing micro-interactions.
 Here are some general guidelines for designing micro-interactions:

-- You should always have some kind of idea about your end-user or the platform before you begin.
+- You should always have some idea about your end-user or the platform before you begin.
 This enables you to make the experience more familiar and more human.

 - Make sure actions completed during the micro-interaction process don’t inadvertently break the interaction.
 Basically, you need to account for human error and attempt to prevent it.